bfattori/js-date-fiddler/README.md

 for more information on how to acquire those.
 Once you have that set up, you can use the `timezone` arguments, and you can use the `timezone()` method.
 If you don't install TimezoneJS, the `timezone` arguments do nothing.

+### Something to Consider when using TimezoneJS

+The `Date` and `timezoneJS.Date` object are not the same.
+When you use _DateFiddler_ with TimezoneJS, you should keep this in mind.
+Mixing `Date` with `timezoneJS.Date` can have unpredictable results.
+If you initialize your _DateFiddler_ with a `Date` object, make sure all operations are done with a `Date` in mind.

 ## API